bjunoxx98/khairul-unity-fyp/README.md

 >>Brief Explanation:-----------------------------

+**UPDATED : ALL THE MAIN SCRIPTS HAVE BEEN MOVED INTO 'ASSETS\MAIN SCRIPTS' FOLDER

   >Scenes File:

   All the game scenes are located at 'Assets/SG/Scenes' folder.

   >Script File:

-  Most of the important scripts are located in the 'Assets' folder while other are placed in other unorganized folder.
+  Most of the important scripts are located in the 'Assets/Main Scripts' folder while other are placed in other folder.

   >Prefab / Materials: